Who we are

 The Republic of Moldova is a country of origin for human trafficking.
-Most victims from Moldova are sexually exploited, but there are cases of forced labour, forced begging, and organ removal.
+In previous years, most victims from Moldova were sexually exploited, at the moment the situation is diverse due to the fact that multiple cases of labour and begging exploitation are recorded and assisted.
 The victims are women, men, girls and boys.
-While anyone can fall victim to trafficking, in Moldova women, children and the disabled are especially vulnerable.
+While anyone can fall victim to trafficking, in Moldova women, children and the disabled were especially vulnerable to recruitment.
+According to actual trends, we should consider men as being the most vulnerable for organized criminal groups, for the purpose of labour exploitation.
 Hoping to find a better life abroad and to help their families, many migrants are lured by false promises and trapped by traffickers.
 To combat trafficking, the IOM Mission in Moldova is implementing a comprehensive Prevention and Protection Programme.

 Identification is the first step in the assistance and protection process.
 If the identification of a Moldovan victim of trafficking happens abroad, IOM is contacted to arrange the return to Moldova.
-On arrival, the victim is offered the opportunity to go directly to the Assistance and Protection Centre, specialized in crisis assistance.
+On arrival, the victim is offered the opportunity to go directly to the Centre for Assistance and Protection specialized in crisis assistance.
 Referral to the Centre can also come from within Moldova – from the police, from an NGO or, for example, through a social worker identifying a victim in their own community.
 However, as preventing a person from being trafficked is just as important as assisting and protecting the victims, IOM's counter-trafficking programme also caters for at-risk cases.
-These potential victims have a profile similar to that of victims prior to their trafficking experience – vulnerable single-parent families, children, victims of domestic violence, persons with a low level of education, and those from poor rural areas with minimal opportunities.
+These potential victims have a profile similar to that of victims prior to their trafficking experience – vulnerable families, children left behind, victims of domestic violence, unaccompanied minors, persons with a low level of education, and those from poor rural areas with minimal opportunities.

 The Assistance and Protection Centre has a team of social workers who identify and address the needs of the beneficiaries, and a case manager is assigned to each beneficiary to ensure good coordination and an individualistic approach.
 The Centre provides beneficiaries with temporary accommodation, food, clothes, dishes, blankets, pillows, hygiene packages, and other items when necessary.
 Especially after an urgent rescue and repatriation operation, the beneficiaries often lack even the most basic necessities.